 If you have a positive cash flow, you might decide to save your extra money for a goal like booking a holiday, buying a home or even just topping up your emergency fund.

 When choosing your bank, look at your needs and financial goals and check if the account you choose matches your needs.
 Check the bank’s fee schedule and any withdrawal or overdraft fees and charges as well.

 An investment is something you buy with the intention of generating an ongoing income or making a profit.
 The most common types of investments are property, shares, bonds and cash.

 There are two types of interest you’ll typically encounter, and it can help to think of interest as a two-way street.

 Debt is money you owe.
 Your debt includes money you’ve borrowed, and can be a personal loan, home loan or credit card from a bank, or money you’ve borrowed from family or friends.
-While having debt is usually viewed as a bad thing, it’s not always the case – it depends on the type of debt.
+There are two types of debt.

-- Good debt (such as a home loan) may help you to build wealth or increase your prospects to build wealth.
-Having good debt is also useful to help build up your credit history.
+- Good debt (such as a home loan) may help you to build wealth and add to your credit history.